 This exemption does not apply to the Master’s thesis, the final work placement (internship) or the final research project (in case of programmes where the research project results in the final paper).

 The Examinations Board will make a decision within twenty working days of receiving the written request.

+4. Further conditions with regard to exemptions are – where applicable – included in Section B and/or the Rules and Guidelines of the Examinations Board.

 Article A-4.8 Validity period for results